-By signing below, I, , hereby voluntarily authorize the Gaston County ACCESS to obtain either a estigative consumer report about me from a consumer reporting agency and to when making decisions regarding my employment at Gaston County ACCESS.
-I hts under the Fair Credit Reporting Act, including the rights discussed above.
+consumer report or an investigation consider this information when , hereby voluntarily authorize the Gaston County ACCESS to obtain either ative consumer report about me from a consumer reporting agency and to making decisions regarding my employment at Gaston County ACCESS .
+I understand that I have rights u nder the Fair Credit Reporting Act, including the rights discussed above.
 Name: Date: